 We’ll assume you arrive in the morning at Keflavik airport, where you’ll pick up your car rental.
 See our Practical Tips section above for car rental recommendations and what to expect with insurance.

 Note that the Blue Lagoon has experienced temporary closures due to volcanic activity on the Reykjanes Peninsula.
-See our detailed note on this in Day 3 below, and check the Blue Lagoon’s status page before booking
+See our detailed note on this in the Blue Lagoon vs Sky Lagoon section below, and check the Blue Lagoon’s status page before booking.

 The Golden Circle route contains a number of highlights that you’ll want to stop at.